alanrvazquez/alanrvazquez.github.io/README.md

 - Okeyo, A. A., Luthra, K., **Vazquez, A. R.**, and Atungulu, G. G. (2023).
 Drying Techniques for Precooked Hybrid Rice to Ensure Quality of Instantized Rice.
 Submitted.

+- Okeyo, A. A., Luthra, K., **Vazquez, A. R.**, and Atungulu, G. G. (2023).
+Impact of Combined Microwave and Hot Air-Drying on Quality Characteristic of Processed Instant Rice.
+In preparation.

 - Luthra, K., Odula, A., **Vazquez, A. R.**, and Atungulu, G. G. (2023).
-Impact of rice drying techniques on inter-kerbel moisture variability and quality.
+Impact of rice drying techniques on inter-kernel moisture variability and quality.
 In preparation.

 ## [Presentations](presentations.md)